ai-cam/ai-cam.github.io/_calls/local-government-ai-accelerator.md

       Alongside these project-specific activities, ai@cam will continue to convene networking sessions across councils to support sharing of lessons learned and successful solutions.
+  - question: Will projects need to be open source?
+    answer: We strongly encourage projects to adopt open-source licensing (BSD) to enable sector-wide adoption and sustainable scaling.
+This ensures that successful solutions can be adapted and implemented by other local authorities without costly licensing barriers, maximising the public benefit of the investment.
+However, we also understand there may be times when commercial considerations require other approaches.
+  - question: Can projects involve multiple councils?
+    answer: We strongly encourage applications that address challenges shared across multiple councils.
+Projects involving multiple authorities should set out how each partner will contribute and benefit.
+  - question: What if my council isn't in Cambridgeshire?
+    answer: While the programme builds on ai@cam's existing relationships with Cambridgeshire councils, applications involving local authorities from other regions are welcome.
+The key eligibility requirements are active partnership with at least one council and a Cambridge-based researcher who is eligible to hold funding on behalf of the University.
+Strong applications that address challenges relevant across multiple authorities will be competitive regardless of geographic location.
+  - question: What is required for the application form?
+    answer: >-
+      Applications consist of a Google Form (covering basic team and partner details), a two-page project description, and supporting documents.

+      Your two-page description should cover:

+      * The operational challenge you're addressing and why it matters: What problem are you addressing and why does it matter?
+Who is affected?
+Is this challenge shared across multiple authorities?

+      * Your proposed AI approach and why it's appropriate: How will you address this challenge?
+If AI is part of the solution, why is it the right tool for this problem?
+If you're developing infrastructure or redesigning processes, how does this enable better outcomes?

+      * Your council partnership and how you'll work together: Who is your council partner contact?
+How will you access real operational contexts for testing?
+What pathway exists for implementation if successful?

+      * Your delivery plan and team expertise: What will you deliver in 12 months?
+Who is on your team and what relevant experience do they bring?
+What are the key milestones and risks?

+      * Potential for scaling across multiple authorities: What would it take for other authorities to adopt this?; and

+      * How you'll address ethical considerations, including how the project aligns with the concerns expressed in ai@cam’s public dialogues.

+      You'll also need to attach: a letter of support from your local authority partner to confirm their willingness to collaborate, and a budget breakdown showing how you'll use the funding (up to £25,000).
+We don’t need detailed budgets at this time, but we are looking for headlines on breakdown of spend.

+      The Google Form requests the following basic project information:

+      * Project title

+      * Lead applicant (PI) name, department, email

+      * Co-investigators (if any)

+      * Local authority partner(s) name(s)

+      * Main council contact person(s) and their role/department

+      * Is this an existing relationship or new partnership?

+      * Proposed project duration

+      * Requested funding amount (up to £25,000)

+      * Proposed start date

+      * Confirmation that council partner(s) are actively engaged

+      * Confirmation that the PI is eligible to hold funds in Cambridge
+  - question: Where can I learn more?
+    answer: >-
+      For more information about the Local Government AI Accelerator, contact Jess Montgomery (jkm40@cam.ac.uk).

+      We will also host an information session about the funding scheme on 15 January, 10:00 - 11:00.
+You can register for this session [here.](https://cam-ac-uk.zoom.us/meeting/register/SRLizoXXSIKVHMrruc7H6g)[](https://cam-ac-uk.zoom.us/meeting/register/SRLizoXXSIKVHMrruc7H6g)
 ---